Pope Eugene IV: Papacy

 Pope Martin V (Colonna) died of an apoplectic stroke on 20 February 1431.
 The conclave to elect his successor was held at the church and convent of Santa Maria sopra Minerva, and began on 1 March 1431.
 Fourteen cardinals, led by Giordano Orsini, Bishop of Albano, participated.
+Condulmer was unanimously elected on 3 March, and was crowned as Eugenius IV on 11 March 1431, on the steps of St. Peter's Basilica by Cardinal Alfonso Carrillo de Albornoz.

-Condulmer was quickly elected, and crowned as Eugene IV on the steps of St. Peter's Basilica by Cardinal Alfonso Carrillo de Albornoz, on 11 March 1431.
 By a written agreement made before his election, and ratified on 12 March 1431 as pope, Eugene pledged to distribute to the cardinals one-half of all the revenues of the Church and promised to consult with them on all questions of importance, both spiritual and temporal.

 Pope Eugene made his first appointments of cardinals on 19 September 1431.
 They were his nephew, the Venetian Francesco Condulmer, who was granted the titular church of San Clemente; and the Roman Angelotto Fusco, the bishop of Cava and longtime friend of Eugene, who was granted the title of San Marco.

 He was described as tall, thin, with a winning countenance, although many of his troubles were owing to his own want of tact, which tended to alienate others.
 Upon assuming the papal chair, Eugene IV took violent measures against the numerous Colonna relatives of his predecessor Martin V (who had rewarded them with castles and lands).
 This at once involved him in a serious contest with the powerful house of Colonna that nominally supported the local rights of Rome against the interests of the Papacy.
 A truce was soon arranged.